genepi/imputationserver2/README.md

 ## License

-nf-imputationserver is MIT Licensed and was developed at the [Institute of Genetic Epidemiology](https://genepi.i-med.ac.at/), Medical University of Innsbruck, Austria.
+imputationserver2 is MIT Licensed and was developed at the [Institute of Genetic Epidemiology](https://genepi.i-med.ac.at/), Medical University of Innsbruck, Austria.

 ## Contact